How To Choose Computer RAM For PC, Laptop, Tablet, and Gaming

 Channels

 Remember we talked about widening the road before?
-The channels are the road on which the data or commands travel from the CPU to the RAM.
-More the channel, more the transfer.
+The channels are the road on which the data or commands travel from the CPU to the computer RAM.
+The more the channel, the more the transfer.
 Even if you have the fastest CPU and exceptional RAM, if they are on a single channel, the same channel becomes a chokepoint for them and cripples the performance.
 CPUs are the components that support channels, and most current-gen CPUs support two to four memory channels.
+That’s why it’s also important to ask the question, what processor do I have before upgrading your system with the best DDR5 RAM choice suitable for gaming.

-RAM computer slots on the motherboard physically support the CPU.
-To acquire the best RAM performance, you will need to use multiple channels with multiple RAM sticks.
-This means that to use 16 GB of RAM, you will require two 8GB RAM sticks.
+computer RAM slots on the motherboard physically support the CPU.
+To acquire the best gaming memory performance, you will need to use multiple channels with multiple RAM sticks.
+This means that to use 16 GB of computer RAM, you will require two 8GB RAM sticks.
 The limitation with this approach can be that if you have two RAM slots, then you will need to change both the RAM sticks to upgrade.
 It is best to use RAM sticks that have matching frequency and timing.
 The out-of-sync RAM or different capacity scales back the performance.

 How Much RAM Capacity Do You Require For a Desktop?